Faculty & Staff

 PhD, University of Massachusetts Amherst, Economics

 Professor Weller has published more than 100 articles in academic and popular publications.
-His academic publications have appeared in the Journal of Policy Analysis and Management, the Journal of Development Studies, the Cambridge Journal of Economics, the Journal of International Business Studies, the Journal of Aging and Social Policy, and the Journal of Economic Issues, among others.
-His popular writings include publications in the New York Times, USA Today, the San Francisco Chronicle and the Atlanta Journal Constitution.
+His academic publications have appeared in the Journal of Policy Analysis and Management, Journal of Development Studies, Cambridge Journal of Economics, Journal of International Business Studies, Journal of Aging and Social Policy, and Journal of Economic Issues, among others.
+His popular writings include publications in the New York Times, USA Today, San Francisco Chronicle, and Atlanta Journal Constitution.

 His work is frequently cited in the press and he is often a guest on national TV and radio programs.
 Professor Weller is often asked to speak to professional audiences, such as pension fund managers and union officers, on a wide array of topics.
 He has also testified several times before the U.S. Congress, the Pennsylvania State House of Representatives, and the Baltimore City Council on retirement issues and middle class economic security.

 Teaching in the Public Policy PhD Program: